Global reach, higher impact

 The antioxidant effects of DM have been reported .
 Therefore, we hypothesized that DM protected against TAA-induced liver injury through suppression of oxidative stress.
 In this study, GSH content was significantly reduced in the liver of rats treated with TAA, but rescued by DM or silymarin administration (Fig. 6).
-Further, TAA injection significantly reduced the activities of SOD and CAT in the liver, whereas the administration of DM or silymarin ameliorated TAA-induced SOD and CAT activities.
+Further, TAA injection significantly reduced the activities of SOD and CAT in the liver, whereas the administration of DM or silymarin recovered SOD and CAT activities.
 Collectively, these data suggested that DM protects TAA-induced liver damage via antioxidant activity.
 To confirm whether TAA-induced hepatotoxicity was associated with oxidative stress, we measured MDA, an indicator of lipid oxidation, in the liver.
 TAA injection increased hepatic MDA content by 263.1% in comparison to the control group.
 However, MDA content was significantly reduced in the groups treated with DM or silymarin by 54.9% and 48.7%, respectively, compared to the TAA- treated group (Fig. 6).

 DM inhibited the production of ECM in hepatic fibrosis models